Go Back Up

 • Keep open lines of communication with your employees

-A mistake some organizations make is assuming their employees are happy.
+A mistake some organizations make is assuming their current workers are happy.
 By fostering a high-feedback environment, you'll be able to see how employees feel about your organization.
 This will allow you to take action to improve areas that are lacking.

 It's also a good idea to conduct stay interviews with your employees to ensure their needs and goals are being met before they decide to leave your organization.

-Finally, when employees do decide to leave, be sure to conduct an exit interview.
-This will help you identify the reason your employees are leaving for other opportunities.
+While you don't want to see your key employees leave, you can learn a lot through employee departures.
+Be sure to conduct an exit interview.
+This will help you identify the reason your employees leave for other opportunities.

 Conclusion

-When an employee leaves your organization, it can be a big blow to your organization's morale and productivity.
-But a high annual turnover rate can also eat into your overall budget.
+When an employee leaves your company, it can be a big blow to your organization's morale and productivity.
+However, a high annual turnover rate can also cost you valuable time and money.
 That's why implementing strong retention strategies from the beginning is so crucial, including offering quality benefits to take care of your employees.

 1. https://www.bls.gov/news.release/pdf/jolts.pdf